NPR Shopping Cart Economics: How Prices Changed At A Walmart In 1 Year

 It is important to note that some prices actually declined.
 The two most expensive Chinese-made items in NPR's basket got cheaper: a TV by 12% and a microwave by 17%.
 That's because TVs and other electronics have been getting cheaper for years.

 Tariffs are only part the story.
 Prices go up and down for a variety of reasons.
-For example, Procter & Gamble last year raised prices on Charmin toilet paper and Bounty paper towels — noticeable in NPR's shopping cart — due to higher costs of transport and raw materials, like paper pulp.
+For example, Procter & Gamble last year raised prices on Charmin toilet paper and Bounty paper towels — noticeable in NPR's shopping cart — because of higher costs of transport and raw materials such as paper pulp.

 The trade war's impact